CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/installation.md

 ## **App Installation**

-The Cyences App needs to be installed on the Search Head.
+The Cyences App needs to be installed on the Search Head only.

 1. From the Splunk Web home screen, click the gear icon next to **Apps**.